matthewsides/Mathematics/README.md

 // Take (input) X and Y cordinates (maximum amount of cords required equals four)

-// store the shaoe cords twice in the same variable.
+// Store the shape cords twice in the same variable.

 // Use pythagoras theorem a2 + b2 = c2 on the pre stored cord values that when connected form either a square or rectangle.

 // Once the value has been doubled, added and squared by itself square root the value

-// Furthermore check the points to each other to decphiher what shaoe the cordinates form when measuring the distance and are connected.
+// Furthermore check the points to each other to decphiher what shape the cordinates form when measuring the distance and are connected.

 // if all sides are equal to 0 it will form a rectangle